History of Wikipedia: English Wikipedia CD/DVD/Kiwix ZIM file releases

 As of June 2022, there have been no more article selection releases since Wikipedia Version 0.8.

 Lawsuits

 In limited ways, the Wikimedia Foundation is protected by Section 230 of the Communications Decency Act.
 In the defamation action Bauer et al. v.
 Glatzer et al., it was held that Wikimedia had no case to answer because of this section.
 A similar law in France caused a lawsuit to be dismissed in October 2007.
-In 2013, a German appeals court (the Higher Regional Court of Stuttgart) ruled that Wikipedia is a "service provider" not a "content provider", and as such is immune from liability as long as it takes down content that is accused of being illegal.
+In 2013, a German appeals court or Oberlandesgericht (the Higher Regional Court of Stuttgart) ruled that Wikipedia is a "service provider" not a "content provider", and as such is immune from liability as long as it takes down content that is accused of being illegal.